swcarpentry/python-novice-inflammation/_episodes/04-loop.md

 To do that, we'll have to teach the computer how to repeat things.

 Below we will define a function `length` in order to show how a `for` loop works.
-Python comes (batteries are included!) with a built-in function `len` that does precisely that, but is more concise and faster, hence preferred.
+Python comes with a built-in function `len` that does precisely that (batteries are included!), but is more concise and faster, hence preferred.
 Two other built-in functions are used in exercises below: `range` and `enumerate`.
 You can look-up all built-in functions in the [Python